buildbot/buildbot/master/docs/developer/database.rst

 .. py:class:: SourceStampsConnectorComponent

     This class manages source stamps, as stored in the database.
-Source stamps are linked to changes, and build sets link to source stamps, via their id's.
+Source stamps are linked to changes.
+Sourcestamp sets link to one or more source stamps, via their sourcestamp id's.

     An instance of this class is available at ``master.db.sourcestamps``.

     .. index:: ssid, ssdict

-    Source stamps are identified by a *ssid*, and represented internally as an *ssdict*, with keys
+    Source stamps are identified by a *ssid*, and represented internally as a *ssdict*, with keys

     * ``ssid``
     * ``branch`` (branch, or ``None`` for default branch)